 This course is designed to fulfill the role of a "capstone" to the degree program.
 Its overall objective is to enhance the students' skills by supplementing their knowledge of accounting with a thorough understanding of the management techniques and practices required of accountants as members of the senior executive team.
-This course includes major projects related to the student's own work situation.
+This course includes a major project related to the student's own work situation.

-Detailed Course Description: The overall objectives of the course are to:
+Detailed Course Description: The overall objectives are the course are to: